Have you lost a lost a loved one due to the negligence of another person?

 With more than $2 BILLION successfully recovered for our clients, GWC’s Chicago wrongful death lawyers can provide the experience and the determination needed to get you the justice that you deserve.

-We have been helping to defend the rights of Illinois injury victims and their families for more than forty years and are ready to work for you today.
+Our dedicated wrongful death attorneys have been helping to defend the rights of Illinois injury victims and their families for more than forty years and are ready to work for you today.

 Large semi trucks are some of the deadliest vehicles on the road.
 Because of their size and weight, accidents involving trucks often end in fatalities.
 While the average motor vehicle weighs about 2.5 tons, a large tractor-trailer can weigh as much as forty tons.
 If a loved one has been killed in a truck accident, and the accident was caused by the negligent actions of the truck’s operator, a wrongful death claim or lawsuit may be pursued.